mjarral1/Lets_Learn_and_Grow_Together/READMe.md

-🚀 Let's Learn and Grow Together in 30 Days One Skill at a time! 🚀
+🚀 Let's Learn and Grow Together in 30 Days One Step at a Time! 🚀

-Are you eager to master essential skills and tools like Git, Excel, Power BI, Power Automate, Power Apps, SQL, and more?
-Join me for a planned series of 30-day learning journey episodes, where I’ll share 30-minute to 1-hour study and practice lessons every day!
+Are you eager to master essential skills and tools like Git, Excel, Power BI, Power Automate, Power Apps, SQL, Machine Learning, AI, and more?
+Join me for a planned series of 30-day learning journey episodes, where I’ll share 30-minute to 1-hour study lessons and practice exercises every day to reinforce what you learn!

 🔍 What to Expect:

 Daily 30-minute to 1-hour lessons designed for busy professionals and beginners alike.
 Practical exercises that will help you apply what you learn immediately.

-The series will follow this consecutive order for every 30 days:
+Consistent, bite-sized learning that builds up over 30 days!

+🔗 Each Month, we'll cover one essential skill in-depth.
+Here's what's planned so far:

 - **Git:**[Let's Git Together!](https://github.com/mjarral1/Lets_Learn_and_Grow_Together./blob/main/index.html)
 - Excel: Navigating the World of Excel!